GitHub-Insight-ANZ-Lab/copilot-lab-mcp-server/labs/Creating Servers.md

    This will let your Copilot agent read the Typescript SDK documentation and learn how to add a Tool to your MCP Server to get you started.

-3. Now that we've added a tool - let's test it out.
-First run `npm run build`, then run the below code to launch the [MCP Inspector tool](https://modelcontextprotocol.io/docs/tools/inspector).
-Using the Inspector Tool you can test Tools, Prompts and Resources to make sure they function before integrating them with a client.
+3. Now that we've added a tool, let's test it out.
+First run `npm run build`, then run the code below to launch the [MCP Inspector tool](https://modelcontextprotocol.io/docs/tools/inspector).
+Using the Inspector Tool, you can test Tools, Prompts and Resources to make sure they function before integrating them with a client.

 ```
 npx @modelcontextprotocol/inspector node index.js
 ```

-4. One of the reasons we use and define MCP servers is to engage external systems.
-In this tutorial we'll show you how to set up the server to call the APOD NASA API.
+4. One of the reasons we use and define MCP servers is to engage with external systems.
+In this tutorial, we'll show you how to set up the server to call the APOD NASA API.
 Add the following line of code underneath the import statements.
-If you decided to get your own NASA APIKey, you can add this to a `.env` file.
+If you decided to get your own NASA API Key, you can add this to a `.env` file.

 ```
 // Securely get NASA API key from environment variable